Doing Teradata Hashing The Right Way

 What are the methods for achieving uniform data distribution on Teradata?

-Its dependency lies on the Primary Index.
+It depends on the Primary Index.

 Please note that the following paragraph is a simplified example but should provide an adequate understanding of the general concepts.

-The Primary Index comprises table columns utilized as input for a highly efficient hashing algorithm.
+The Primary Index comprises table columns used as input for a highly efficient hashing algorithm.
 The algorithm’s output designates a responsible AMP that assumes all tasks pertaining to the corresponding row.
 The designated AMP stores the row on its associated virtual disk and becomes solely accountable for handling it thereafter.

-The data distribution strategy employed is both uncomplicated and effective.
+The data distribution strategy employed is both straightforward and effective.
 A designated portion of the data is allocated to each AMP, with the distribution of selected rows solely determined by the Primary Index.
 All tables are accessible on the Teradata System and are duly recorded and updated by each AMP.

 Teradata’s Primary Index concept facilitates direct access to data based on a hash value, similar to other hashing algorithms.
 Utilizing Primary Index access is the most expeditious method of retrieving rows from disks.